Tony-Gagliardi/L4D/README.md

 #### 2.2.1 Double Jeopardy

-Under no circumstances will two competitors face each other more than once during the Swiss section.
+Best efforts will be made to ensure no two competitors face each other more than once during the Swiss section.

 #### 2.2.2 Byes